CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

         - `CAF_ELASTIC_HOST_AND_PORT_VALUES` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
         - `CAF_ELASTIC_NUMBER_OF_SHARDS` the number of primary shards that an index should have.
 Defaults to 5.
         - `CAF_ELASTIC_NUMBER_OF_REPLICAS` the number of replica shards (copies) that each primary shard should have.
 Defaults to 1.
+        - 'CAF_ELASTIC_HOST_VALUES': A comma separated list of hostnames to use when contacting elasticsearch. eg. localhost, otherHost
+        - 'CAF_ELASTIC_PORT_VALUE': The REST port of the ElasticSearch server listens on. e.g. 9200
 Or the following environment variable when using with the webservice audit implementation:
         - `CAF_AUDIT_WEBSERVICE_ENDPOINT_URL` refers to the URL of the CAF audit web service.